Tejasjagdale/FitTrackNew/GITHUB_INTEGRATION_SETUP.md

 5. Commit the changes

 **Option B: Using the App**
-1. Make sure your token is configured (Step 2)
+1. Make sure your `.env` file is configured with your token (Step 2)
 2. Go to **Variant** page
 3. Click **"Sync to GitHub"**
 4. This will push your current workout data to the repository